Table of contents

 Information Management

-Many of the tools are only used for your day-to-day communication with colleagues.
+Many tools are only used for day-to-day communication.
 The information you work with is typically classified at Official.

-Think about the MoJ information you work with when using these tools.
-What would happen if you lost your mobile device, or it’s stolen?
-Suppose the voice or video call was overheard in a cafe, or read from your screen on a crowded train.
-Could there be damaging consequences?
-If the answer is ‘No’, then it’s probably OK to use the tool to communicate that information with colleagues.
+It’s important to consider the MoJ information you work with when using these tools.
+What would happen if you lost your mobile device, or it was stolen?
+Voice or video calls may be overheard in a cafe, or read from your screen on a crowded train.
+What could the consequences be?
+If the consequences for the loss or exposure of the information is minimal, then the information can probably be safely communicated.

 You have a duty of confidentiality and a responsibility to safeguard any HMG information or data that you access.
 This is Principle 2 of the Government Security Classifications.
 The MoJ trusts you to work with Official information.
 You’re trusted to make a reasoned judgement about whether it’s safe to use an approved tool, or whether you should use a different MoJ-provided work tool.